ONSdigital/sveltekit-starter/README.md

 ## Building the app

-When you're ready to publish the app (either for preview or for production), you'll need to run the **build** command.
-This will build a static version of the app in the **/build** folder, which can be copied to wherever you want to host the app:
+When you're ready to publish the app (either for preview or for production), you'll need to run the **build** or **build:preview** command.
+This will build a static version of the app in the **/build** folder, the contents of which can be copied to wherever you want to host the app:

 ```bash
 npm run build